-Service Details Fee Paid To Home Study Fees Details \$2,050-\$5,200 Palu IO The figure sizes here includes estimated east for Family de la sed e service.
-Home Study and Subsequent Home Study Jpdates The figure given here includes estimated cost for original home study and three home study updates \$2,050-\$4,150 Family's local agency Professional Services Fees \$16,000 First Installment of Professional Services Fees Due upon signing of the Adoption Fee \$2,500 Spence-Chapin Agreement [+] \$500 of First Installment Fee includes cost of case monitoring and oversight by IAAME Second Installment of Professional Services Fee Required pre-adoption training during home study process in addition to adoption service planning \$5,000 Spence-Chapin Third Installment of Professional Services Fee Due at time of dossier submission \$3,000 Spence-Chapin Fourth Installment of Professional Services Due at time of acceptance of referral \$5,500 Spence-Chapin Post-Placement & Post-Adoption Reports \$1,500-\$2,500 Post-Adoption Reporting/Visits Estimated cost for five post-adoption reports & visits \$1,500-\$2,500 Family's local agency Third Party Fees \$2,099-\$5,669 Parent Preparation and Training Adoption Learning Partners Hague Package (10 Hours) and Tough Starts Matter Package (5 Hours) and additional training as assigned by Spence-Chapin and/or your local agency \$210-\$750 Third Party Training Course Immigration Documentation: USCIS Filing (I- 800A) and Fingerprinting; Filing (I-800)/Visa Related Fees Paid to USCIS upon submission of I-800A, I-800A Extensions, and submission of I-800 forms.
+Service Details Fee Paid To Home Study Fees Details \$2,050-\$5,200 Palu IO • The figure gives have included estimated and for Familia Innal and an and Home Study and Subsequent Home Study Updates The figure given here includes estimated cost for original home study and three home study updates \$2,050-\$4,150 Family's local agency Professional Services Fees \$16,000 First Installment of Professional Services Fees Due upon signing of the Adoption Fee Agreement \$2,500 Spence-Chapin [+] \$500 of First Installment Fee includes cost of case monitoring and oversight by IAAME Second Installment of Professional Services Fee Due at the completion of Spence-Chapin facilitated trainings \$5,000 Spence-Chapin Third Installment of Professional Services Fee Due at time of dossier submission \$3,000 Spence-Chapin Fourth Installment of Professional Services Fee Due at time of acceptance of referral \$5,500 Spence-Chapin Post-Placement & Post-Adoption Reports \$1,500-\$2,500 Post-Adoption Reporting/Visits Estimated cost for five post-adoption reports & visits \$1,500-\$2,500 Family's local agency Third Party Fees \$2,099-\$5,669 Parent Preparation and Training Adoption Learning Partners Hague Package (10 Hours) and Tough Starts Matter Package (5 Hours) and additional training as assigned by Spence-Chapin and/or your local agency \$210-\$750 Third Party Training Course Immigration Documentation: USCIS Filing (I-800A) and Fingerprinting; Filing (I-800)/Visa Related Fees Paid to USCIS upon submission of I-800A, I-800A Extensions, and submission of I-800 forms.
 As of March 2017: the filing fee for the I-800A application is \$775 and the fingerprinting fee for each applicant parent and additional adult household members is \$85.
-Additional USCIS fees may apply. \$860-\$1,030 Third Party - USCIS (US Citizenship and Immigration Services) Immigration Documentation: USCIS I-800A Supplement 3 Extension Paperwork Paid to USCIS upon submission of any and all I- 800A Extensions.
+Additional USCIS fees may apply. \$860-\$1,030 Third Party - USCIS (US Citizenship and Immigration Services) Immigration Documentation: USCIS I-800A Supplement 3 Extension Paperwork Paid to USCIS upon submission of any and all I-800A Extensions.
 As of March 2017: the filing for I-800A Extensions is \$385 and the fingerprinting fee for update biometric for each applicant parent and additional adult household members is \$85.
-Additional USCIS fees may apply \$0-\$2,560 Third Party - USCIS (US Citizenship and Immigration Services) Consultations with Professionals and Specialists Consults with medical doctor for completion of child medical checklist as well as consultation with medical doctor and relevant specialists (i.e. behavioral specialist) during referral review \$300-\$600 Third Party mmigration and Documentation Fees Subsequent to Approval of I-800 Form This fees include document expenses including but not limited to the child's visa, Embassy medical appointment, child's passport, adoption decree, amended birth certificate and identification \$729 [+] Third Party - U.S. Consulate \$400-\$800
+Additional USCIS fees may apply \$0-\$2,560 Third Party - USCIS (US Citizenship and Immigration Services) Consultations with Professionals and Specialists Consults with medical doctor for completion of child medical checklist as well as consultation with medical doctor and relevant specialists (i.e. behavioral specialist) during referral review \$300-\$600 Third Party Immigration and Documentation Fees Subsequent to Approval of I-800 Form This fees include document expenses including but not limited to the child's visa, Embassy medical appointment, child's passport, adoption decree, amended birth certificate and identification \$729 [+] Third Party - U.S. Consulate Translation & Document Expenses \$400-\$800